 2. Simulation Results

 All the map-related visualizations will live on this page.
-The top half of the screen consists of two maps for comparing two types of electric bus: the map on the left visualizes Bus #1(Battery 400+ kWh, Weight ~15,000 kg), and the map on the right visualizes Bus #2(Battery 600+ kWh, Weight ~ 15,000 kg).
-The movement between two maps are Basic map navigation controls are added to the map, including geocoder search bar, zoom in/zoom out, and reset bearing to north.
+The top half of the screen consists of two maps for comparing two types of electric buses: the map on the left visualizes Bus #1(Battery 400+ kWh, Weight ~15,000 kg), and the map on the right visualizes Bus #2(Battery 600+ kWh, Weight ~ 15,000 kg).
+The movement between two maps are synchronized.
+Basic map navigation controls are added to the map, including a geocoder search bar, zoom in/zoom out, and reset bearing to north.
+The Geocoder Search Bar allows the user to type in a street name, coordinates with latitude and longitude, or other descriptions of a location, and move to that location on the map.
 On the left side of each map there are menus to toggle on and off map layers, including: 1) contours; 2) hillshade; 3) all the bus routes in Burlington; 4) all the bus stops.